Workshop 1 (for All Staff)

 Conversations to Optimize Your Performance and Potential

-Self manage your performance and potential by taking the initiative to solicit different points of view from your professional network.
+Self manage your performance and potential by soliciting different points of view from your professional network.
 Asking for feedback gives an additional perspective and shrinks blind spots.

 Learn how to engage others to help you grow.
 Discover how everyday work interactions can offer the best opportunities for on-the-spot insights and on-the-job growth.
 Learn the key to asking thoughtful questions of managers, colleagues, and customers that result in new points of view.